 13 Then God said to Noah, "The end of every living being has come before me, because the earth is full of violence through them; yes indeed, I will destroy them with the earth.
 14 Make for yourself an ark of gopher wood; you shall make compartments in the ark, and cover it inside and outside with pitch.
 15 And this is how you must make it: the length of the ark three hundred cubits, and its width fifty cubits, and its height thirty cubits.
 16 You must make a window in the ark a cubit high, covered on the top; and you must set the door of the ark in its side; you must make it with stories, lower, second, and third.
 17 I myself really am bringing a flood of waters upon the earth, to destroy all flesh in which there is the breath of life under heaven.
 Everything on the earth will perish.
-4 18 But with you I will establish my covenant; and you will enter into the ark, you and your sons, your wife, and your sons' wives with you.
-19 And of all that lives, of all flesh, two of each kind, you will take into the ark, to preserve them alive with you: they shall be male and female.
-20 Of the birds after their kind, of the animals after their kind, and of everything that creeps on the ground according to its kind: two of each will come to you, to keep them alive.
-21 And you, take for yourself of all food that is eaten, and store it up for yourself, that it may be for food, for you and for them."6 22 Then Noah did according to all that God commanded him, so he did.

-wicked race; it reminds us of Genesis 6:5 and 2 Timothy 3:1-5.
+Satan.
+But the hybrid offspring, on the other hand, would be totally bad.
+Just think about it for a moment.
+According to Jude 18-19, "in the last time" men will be "soulish" [characterized by soul] (Greek ψυχικοι), "not having a spirit".
+This is what the Text says.
+Your Bible probably says "not having the Spirit", but in the Text there is no definite article.
+Further, the description of such people that occupies Jude 8-16 is beyond scathing - it is a totally wicked race; it reminds us of Genesis 6:5 and 2 Timothy 3:1-5.
 The question is exactly this: would a demon's offspring have a spirit?
 We know from the Sacred Text that the human spirit is transmitted by the male sperm, so that 'hybrid' race had lost the human spirit, and presumably the 'image of God' as well.
 Consider the following:

 In all genealogies it is always the man who begets; a woman bears.
 It seems to me that Hebrews 7:9-10 closes the issue. "-in a word, even Levi, who receives tithes, paid the tithe through Abraham, because he was still in the reproductive system of his forefather when Melchizedek met him".
 When Abraham paid the tithe to Melchizedek, not even Isaac had been begotten, much less Jacob and Levi.
 However, the inspired author states that the person of Levi was in Abraham's reproductive system.
 So it is the seed of man that transmits life, the human spirit, and the image of the Creator.
 That is why Romans 5:12-21 teaches that Adam's sin passed on to all his descendants, and death as well.
+When Eve sinned, she alone sinned; when Adam sinned, we all did.